TG-SAG/git-essential-training-5988161/gitStatusDemo.md

-lokal change this a a new line asdfasdf asdfasdf asdf
+another local change lokal change this a a new line asdfasdf asdfasdf asdf